igorua/spring/README.md

 9. Open one from available link:
 ![img_1.png](img_1.png)
 10. When link was opened you should move to the next path: 'src/main/webapp/WEB-INF/views/rest'
+11. For success running integration test's should be created schema in database with name: mvc_test
-11. For get coverage information open console amd execute mvn test, after that you can find report in next directory: target/site/jacoco/index.html
+12. For get coverage information open console amd execute mvn test, after that you can find report in next directory: target/site/jacoco/index.html